 We plan to adopt a fourth amended and restated memorandum and articles of association, which will become effective and replace the current third amended and restated memorandum and articles of association in its entirety immediately upon the completion of this offering.
 In accordance with the fourth amended and restated memorandum and articles of association, our authorized share capital immediately upon the completion of this offering will be US\$50,000 divided into 1,000,000,000 ordinary shares with a par value of US\$0.00005 each, comprising (i) 796,062,195 Class A ordinary shares with a par value of US\$0.00005 each, (ii) 826,389 Class B ordinary shares with a par value of US\$0.00005 each, and (iii) 203,111,416 Class C ordinary shares at with par value of US\$0.00005 each.
-We will issue Class A ordinary shares represented by ADSs in this offering.
+We will issue 520,000 Class A ordinary shares represented by ADSs in this offering, assuming the underwriters do not exercise their over-allotment option.
 All options, regardless of grant dates, will entitle holders to an equivalent number of ordinary shares once the vesting and exercising conditions are met.